Mind control, or programming, is the manipulation of a victim’s thoughts and beliefs.

 There are two definitions of programming in the context of OEA.
 First, there is the broad definition, used most often by adult cult survivors.
 Broadly, programming refers to the use of manipulation tactics and conditionding (i.e. MC) to discourage independent thinking and encourage loyalty to a specific group ideology.
 Adult survivors of high-control groups and insular communities may refer to the distorted beliefs they learned growing up as programming.

 For survivors who experience complex dissociative disorders (i.e. DID, OSDD, UDD), programming refers more specifically to the intentional creation of dissociated parts via torture.
 Programmers abuse their victims until they reach a breaking point, causing the victims’ minds to split to cope.
-The abuse continues until the victim splits a compliant part who is willing to do whatever the abuser requests.
+The abuse continues until the victim becomes compliant—or rather, until the victim splits a compliant part.
 Programmers may or may not be aware that they are creating parts; they simply understand that the child is now willing to do whatever they’re told.
 This form of programming has also been referred to as TBMC (torture-based mind control).

 For a list of specific programs and their meanings, please click the button below.